Man arrested after 'emergency situation' at Brisbane Airport

 "A LOT OF PEOPLE RUNNING AND SCREAMING"

+"During that period, we will allege he was in possession of a knife, and subsequently when police were involved we became aware of a device."

+Detective Fleming also said he understands Australian Federal Police "took custody of a knife".

-Another traveller, Sherryn Hollioake, said her flight was delayed because of an incident.
+Traveller Sherryn Hollioake said her flight was delayed because of the incident.

 Responding to queries from Channel NewsAsia, Ms Hollioake said she saw "people running and screaming".